BarSides/TRISS_CTF_2025/Lockpicking/Advanced/README.md

 ## Overview

-This lockpicking challenge is to open the hard Abus lock on the orange box.
+This lockpicking challenge is to open the heavy duty Master lock on the orange box.

 ## Setup

-Ensure the orange box is closed and latched, then attach the Abus lock and ensure it latches successfully.
+Ensure the orange box is closed and latched, then attach the Heavy Duty Master lock and ensure it latches successfully.

 ## Flag

-BarSides{S3cur!ty_P!n$_0h_my}
+BarSides{B33fy_L0cks}